Catholic Church and ecumenism: Before the Second Vatican Council

-Since the Second Vatican Council
+Second Vatican Council

-The aim of the Second Vatican Council, as its initiator Pope John XXIII stated, was to seek renewal from within the Church itself, which would serve for those separated from the see of Rome as a "gentle invitation to seek and find that unity for which Jesus Christ prayed so ardently to his heavenly Father".
-The Council opened up an era of earnest endeavour not only to explain to others the Church's teaching but also to understand their outlook.
+The aim of the Second Vatican Council, as its initiator Pope John XXIII stated, was to seek renewal from within the Church itself, which would serve for those separated from the See of Rome as a "gentle invitation to seek and find that unity for which Jesus Christ prayed so ardently to his heavenly Father".
+The Council opened up an era of earnest endeavour not only to explain to others the Church's teaching, but also to understand their outlook.

 While the Catholic Church sees itself as "the one, holy, catholic and apostolic church" founded by Christ himself, it recognizes that:

 Nevertheless, many elements of sanctification and truth are found outside its visible confines.
 Since these are gifts belonging to the Church of Christ, they are forces impelling towards Catholic unity.

+The Council's decree Unitatis redintegratio (1964) was exclusively devoted to ecumenism, confirming that "the restoration of unity among all Christians is one of [its] principal concerns".

+In its Decree on the Apostolate of the Laity (1965) the Council also stated that:

+"The quasi-common heritage of the Gospel (Note: Commune veluti patrimonium evangelicum in the Latin text) and the common duty of Christian witness resulting from it recommend and frequently require the cooperation of Catholics with other Christians, on the part of individuals and communities within the Church, either in activities or in associations, in the national or international field."